 Architect François-Joseph Henry had it restaured.
 A library was added and so were empire style furniture and tapestries.
 Napoléon spent some time at Laeken now and then ... contrary to his first wife Joséphine de Beauharnais who never visited, even though she had received the castle & grounds as a gift in exchange for the Elysée in Paris.

-After the French, the Dutch occupied the territory that is now Belgium.
-King Willem I used Laeken castle as a summer residence.
+In the aftermath of the Napoleonic wars, the United Kingdom of the Netherlands was founded (1815-1830) with the Dutch King Willem I as Monarch.
+Willem used Laeken castle as a summer residence.
 Under his rule the orangerie and a theatre were added.

 In 1831, when Belgium was founded, the new country offered the castle to its first king, Leopold I.